The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 1.

-To know how ugly the behavior is and how much damage it causes to yourself and to others.
+To know how ugly the behavior is and how destructive it is to yourself and to others.

 2.

-To regret the damage caused by the behavior.
+To know the damage caused by the behavior.

 3.